How To Register A Baby's Birth In Japan!

 3- At The Embassy Of Your Country In Japan

 Depending on your nationality, different documents may be required for this procedure.
 You need to contact the embassy or consulate of your country to learn what documents you should prepare.

 If one of the parents has a permanent visa, the baby is eligible for a permanent resident visa.
 Consult the immigration office for the process.
 If both parents are non-Japanese and you plan to stay in Japan more than 60 days after the child's birth, the next step is to apply for a visa (status of residence) for the child.
 You have 30 days from your child's birth to complete the process at the Regional Immigration Office.

 Things to keep in mind:

-Note: This entry is for informational purposes only, and may not apply in all cases.
+Note: This article is for informational purposes only and may not apply in all cases.
 The process might slightly differ in different prefectures.
 Please consult your City Hall’s General Affairs Section, the regional immigration office and your Country’s Consulate or Embassy in Japan.